 Are you changing your oil often enough?
 Too often?
 Is that synthetic oil really worth it?
 A decade ago, the commercial multi-weight oils on the market were similar.
 We didn’t see much difference in the various brands, and the only real choice for consumers was the grade.
 Then synthetics were introduced, as were many types of oil additives.
 Suddenly the question of what to put into your engine became more complicated.

 Maintaining a line is hard work.
-Industrial groups have traditionally changed oil on an elapsed time basis.
-This can result in dumping millions of gallons of good oil annually, while doing little to prevent oil-related problems such as "leakers" — machines that leak oil from various seals, costing millions in new oil purchases and downtime.
-Quarterly oil analysis can eliminate leakers and other oil-related problems, with the added benefits of saving money in unnecessary oil purchases and the cost of getting rid of waste oil.
+Industrial groups have traditionally changed oil on an elapsed-time basis.
+This can result in dumping millions of gallons of good oil annually, while doing little to prevent oil-related problems such as “leakers” — machines that leak oil from various seals, costing millions in new oil purchases and waste oil disposal.
+Instead of changing the oil based on time or visual appearance, let oil analysis provide you with the hard data you need to keep your machinery in good…

 When a gasoline or diesel engine develops an unexpected problem, it leaves the owner stranded at the side of the road.
 When an aircraft engine develops an unexpected problem, it can have far more serious consequences.

-Sea-going engines require special attention in oil analysis.
-These engines are not often mechanically different from their land-borne cousins, but they are quite different in their environment and how they are operated.
-They tend to pull heavy and constant power for long periods of time.
-The operating environment has the engines situated in holds with little air for cooling and little room for maintenance.
+Sea-going engines are similar to their land-borne cousins, but they are quite different in their environment and how they are operated.
+Engines are often situated in holds with little air for cooling and little room for maintenance.
 Some are treated to splashing bilge water and use seawater for cooling.
 These are all factors to consider when analyzing the oil.

-Transmission and gear oils can be contaminated with metals, solids, and moisture, and those contaminants should be removed before they cause problems.
+Transmission oil can be contaminated with metals, solids, and moisture, and those contaminants need to be removed before they cause problems.
 Conversely, a test of your transmission fluid may reveal…